stac-utils/pystac/README.md

 ## Installation

-PySTAC requires Python >= 3.7.
+PySTAC requires Python >= 3.8.
 This project follows the recommendations of [NEP-29](https://numpy.org/neps/nep-0029-deprecation_policy.html) in deprecating support for Python versions.
-This means that users can expect support for Python 3.7 to be removed from the `main` branch after Dec 26, 2021 and therefore from the next release after that date.
+This means that users can expect support for Python 3.8 to be removed from the `main` branch after Apr 14, 2023 and therefore from the next release after that date.

 Note that while we support Python 3.10.\*, wheels for the `orjson` library are not always immediately available for all